FieryCod/holy-lambda/doc/1-02-getting-started.md

 ## Deploy to AWS

-Having successfully run the Lambda locally, we will now deploy to AWS.
+Having successfully run the Lambda locally, we can now deploy to AWS.

 Deployment to AWS is a two-step process:
 - `pack` to prepare the deployment package; and